 So I want to look at what the Bulgarian approach actually is, then look at how it’s usually attempted to be applied to PL’ing.
 And then I’ll tell you why it never actually works and why you should forget about Bulgarian training.

 Prior to Abadjaev’s rewriting the rules, most Olympic lifting training of the day followed a more or less Soviet and classical periodization model.
 There were preparation, competition and transition phases and usually more reps of varied movements at lower intensities earlier in the year that would move up towards higher intensity specific work for peaking.

-The US actually hadn’t done it that way during it’s short heyday but by the time the US had fallen off the map, most of the Europeans did it that way.
+The US actually hadn’t done it that way during its short heyday but by the time the US had fallen off the map, most of the Europeans did do it that way.
 So during preparation it was a lot of partial movements (cleans from the hang or blocks), lower intensities of 75-85% of max for higher reps with some full competition work and it would shift closer to competition.
 Generally.
-Then came Ivan.

 Abadjaev had been one of the first lifters to train twice per day and he basically felt that most of the Olympic lifting exercises then in use (some of the Russian theorists had hundreds of the damn things) were useless.
 He took a purely specificity approach to training and is claimed to have said “You don’t become a great violinist by playing the flute.”

 He would gradually decrease the movements in use and by the end of his career, he was using about six.
-Competition clean and jerk, competition snatch, power clean and jerk, power snatch, front and back squats.
+His lifters would do the competition clean and jerk, competition snatch, power clean and jerk, power snatch, front and back squats.
 With the occasional pull.
 That was it.
-Supposedly he theorized that a top lifter could do nothing but front squat, clean and jerk and snatch but never tested the idea.
+I’m told that he theorized that a top lifter could do nothing but front squat, clean and jerk and snatch but never tested the idea.